DrSLDR/eficode-wapp/ansible/README.md

   notices.
 * The `domain` for which to request a certificate (and configure `nginx`).
 * The `ansible_host` for the `test-instance` that we want to operate on.

+## Provisioning playbook

+The `provision.yml` file contains the play which provisions a new (Ubuntu) server to get it ready to host our weather app.
+The point of this playbook is to install and configure system users and core system applications.

+**Note:** Under normal circumstances, the first step in my Ansible work would be to set up an `ansible` user to be used specifically for all Ansible access.
+However, that's a little beyond the scope of what we're trying to do here.

+### Synopsis

+1. Perform a general system update